ArturRejment/pokemon-webservice/README.md

 - Create locally new Postgres database
 - With code editor open `webservice/settings.py`
 - Find a dictionary named `DATABASES` and change credentials to match with your database
+- At the top of this file find line `from .keys import DB_PASS` and comment it out
 - Migrate models to the database with `py manage.py migrate`
 - Run server with `py manage.py runserver`